 The Paselks have been volunteering with the Humboldt State Natural History Museum since 1996.
-The couple has recently given $1,000 to the museum each year in addition to the countless volunteer hours they spend working behind the scenes.
+In recent years, the couple has given an annual gift of $1,000 to the museum in addition to countless volunteer hours spent working behind the scenes.

 As curator and webmaster, Richard helped the museum become one of the very first to make virtual exhibits available online to scholars, teachers, and schoolchildren.
 He devoted much of his free time to establishing online exhibits by photographing specimens, uploading their images, and researching and writing detailed essays and descriptions for the website.
 "For a few years our website was one of the most in-depth online museums until large institutions such as the Yale Peabody and Smithsonian museums got involved," says Richard.

 Richard has logged 500 unique fossil specimens, integrating them into lesson plans designed for use by students and teachers in the community, such as the "Life Through Time" exhibit, which includes a look at the Earth in the context of the geological timeline.

 Gail has also played an integral role in enriching the museum's educational offerings, donating her time to help design, build, and create paintings of ancient environments for displays and exhibits.
 The Paselks say they are motivated by a sense of community, particularly as an educational outreach effort to local teachers and schoolchildren.